EHRA Non-Faculty Performance Management

-- means employees, other than faculty, whose positions have been determined to be exempt from certain provisions in statutes commonly referred to as the “State Personnel Act” (North Carolina General Statutes, Chapter 126) pursuant to the State Personnel Act and applicable provisions of The UNC Policy Manual.
+- means employees, other than faculty, whose positions have been determined to be exempt from certain provisions in statutes commonly referred to as the “State Human Resources Act” (North Carolina General Statutes, Chapter 126) pursuant to the State Human Resources Act and applicable provisions of The UNC Policy Manual.

-- means employees whose positions have been determined to be instructional in nature pursuant to the State Personnel Act and applicable provisions of The UNC Policy Manual, including, but not limited to, 300.2.5[G].
+- means employees whose positions have been determined to be instructional in nature pursuant to the State Human Resources Act and applicable provisions of The UNC Policy Manual, including, but not limited to, 300.2.5[G].

-- means employees whose positions have been designated as research positions pursuant to the State Personnel Act and applicable provisions of The UNC Policy Manual, including, but not limited to, 300.2.5[G].
+- means employees whose positions have been designated as research positions pursuant to the State Human Resources Act and applicable provisions of The UNC Policy Manual, including, but not limited to, 300.2.5[G].

 3.4 SAAO I